As of WordPress 5.9, block themes are now a part of the WordPress ecosystem as a new type of theme built with and for blocks.

 How does this impact the Customizer?

 The Customizer is not available in block themes unless you are using a plugin or theme that requires it to be activated.
 This is because you can make the same changes you might make with the Customizer with blocks.
 For example, there are now blocks for the site title, tagline, and site logo.
-You can also select colors for your website in the Styles setting in Administration Screen > Appearance > Editor (beta).
-Currently though, the option to set a favicon or site icon is missing from the functionality available but will be included in a later release.
+You can also select colors for your website in the Styles setting by going to Administration Screen > Appearance > Editor (beta).

-For general information about how to get new themes, please see the support article Get new themes.
+For general information about how to get new themes, see the support article Get new themes.

 After activating a block theme, more tools and features will be available to you including the following: